pzemtsov/pzemtsov.github.io/_posts/2015-04-24-game-of-life-hash-tables-and-hash-codes.md

     # java -server Life
       Hash_Reference: time for 10000:  2701  2586  2543: 3932.4 frames/sec

-How good is the result?
-It is interesting that it is of the same order of magnitude as the 3200 fps I was talking about in the beginning of the article, even though the algorithms are of different nature, so the results aren't directly comparable.
+How good is it?
+Interestingly, it is of the same order of magnitude as the 3,200 fps I was talking about in the beginning of the article.
+However, the algorithms are of different nature, so the results aren't directly comparable.

 Going Long
 ----------

 A very obvious optimisation comes to mind when one looks at this code: getting rid of the `Point` class.
-Why keep two 32-bit values separately if they can be kept in one 64-bit value?
-This looks especially attractive on a 64-bit platform, where such values can be operated on using a single CPU instruction.
+Why store two 32-bit values separately if they can be packed into one 64-bit `long` value?
+This looks especially attractive on a 64-bit platform.
 We can immediately see two
-advantages: we don't need a special class (built-in `long` type is sufficient), and we need a single CPU instruction comparing the values instead of two (in fact, three, if you count an extra branch).
+advantages: we don't need a special class (the built-in `long` type is sufficient), and we need a single CPU instruction comparing the values instead of two (three, if you count a branch).
 There is also another, not so obvious
-advantage: we can get a neighbouring position by adding a statically known offset to a `long`.
+advantage: we can enumerate neighbouring positions for a square by adding eight statically known offsets to the corresponding `long`.

-There is a disadvantage, too: the code loses some clarity and type-safety.
+There is a disadvantage, too: the code loses some clarity and type safety.
 A `Point` is much more informative than a `long`.
 You can't by mistake pass a loop index or current time as a `Point`, but you can as a `long`.
 A `Point` gives immediate access to its components (`x` and `y`), while `long` must still be decoded, and it is much easier to make a mistake there.
-In short, if we get speed increase (and we're not even sure we do), it comes with a price tag.
-This is common case in optimisation.
+In short, if we get a speed increase (and we're not even sure we do), it will come with a price tag.
+This is a common case in optimisation.

 There are some interesting technical details, too.
 Here is the code we use to combine two `int` values into one `long` and split it back: